 Like this case, most product liability claims never make the headlines or suffer the rebuke of the national media like the McDonald's Coffee case.
 But many people are seriously injured by products, machines, defective tires or other products every year.
 They need help to recover from serious injuries or to recover financial compensation from the death of a loved one.

-You May Have a Product Liability Claim If You Were Injured and One of the Following Is True:
+You May Have a Product Liability Claim if You Were Injured and One of the Following Is True:

-- The product that caused your injury had a manufacturing defect;
+- The product that caused your injury had a manufacturing defect

-- The product was defectively designed; or,
+- The product was defectively designed

-- The product did not include sufficient instructions or warning of potential safety hazards for use by a consumer.
+- The product did not include sufficient instructions or warning of potential safety hazards for use by a consumer

 If you think you have suffered an injury from a product, immediately stop using the product.
 Do not dispose of the product.
 Do not try to repair the product or alter it in any manner.
 Just set it aside so no one can use it and then consult our personal injury attorneys.